Documentation Index

 - add

-Coordinationto avoid overlap with humans or other daemons
+Coordinationto avoid overlap with humans or other daemon activations

 7. Prefer targeted improvement over full rewrite